52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 > 1. Choose a filter option
 > 1. Select an item from the list below to filter by

-When you have selected a least one filter you can click on `Timeseries`.
-There you can select timeseries for your diagram.
+When you have selected at least one filter you can click on `Timeseries`.
+There you can select timeseries for the `Diagram`.

 ![HelgolandListSelection2.png](../images/HelgolandListSelection2.png "Helgoland List Selection")

 > ####### Activity 7
 >
 > 1. Click on `Timeseries`
-> 1. Select a timeseries data
+> 1. Select a timeseries
-> 1. Click on the diagram symbol to navigate back to the diagram
+> 1. Click on the diagram symbol to navigate back to the `Diagram`

 Now you successfully  learnt how to use the **52°North Helgoland Client** and can explore, visualize and analyse your sensor web data.